ricardbejarano/dnsmasq/README.md

 ## Security

-This image attempts to build a secure NGINX container image.
+This image attempts to build a secure Dnsmasq container image.

 It does so by the following ways:

-- downloading and verifying the source code of NGINX and every library it is built with,
+- downloading and verifying the source code of Dnsmasq and every library it is built with,
 - packaging the image with only those files required during runtime (see [Filesystem](#Filesystem)),
 - by enforcing a series of exploit mitigations (PIE, full RELRO, full SSP, NX and Fortify)